Islamism: Shi'i Islamism

 (Note: Shia Islamist groups exist outside of the ideology of the Islamic Republic – the Muhammad Baqir al-Sadr and the Islamic Dawa Party in Iraqi, for example).) associated with the thought of Ayatollah Ruhollah Khomeini, with the Islamist Revolution he led, Islamic Republic of Iran that he founded, and the religious-political activities and resources of the republic.

 Compared to the "Types" of Islamism mentioned above, Khomeinism differs from Wahhabism (which does not consider Shi'ism truly Islamic), Salafism (both orthodox or Jihadi—Shi'a do not consider some of the most prominent salaf worthy of emulation), reformist Islamism (the Islamic Republic executed more than 3,400 political dissidents between June 1981 and March 1982 in the process of consolidating power).

-Khomeini and his followers helped translate the works of Maududi and Qutb into Persian and were influenced by them, but their views differed from them and other Sunni Islamists in being "more leftist and more clerical":
+Khomeini and his followers helped translate the works of Maududi and Qutb into Persian and were influenced by them, but their views differed from theirs and other Sunni Islamists in being "more leftist and more clerical":